-The Best Waterfalls In Oregon and Shenanigans
+The Best Waterfalls In Oregon

 Endless amounts of waterfalls, endless hikes and being 4,000 ft high and watching the sunset over Columbia River.
 This is what Oregon has to offer and there is so much more that needs to be seen.

 I never thought I would like the PNW – Washington and Oregon.
 Years ago, I made it up north, and instantly felt the vibes drop, along with the weather.
 I was convinced Oregon and Washington cannot offer anything close to what we had in California.
 Recently, I’ve seen numerous Instagram posts of amazing views in both states, and thought maybe there’s more to the doom and gloom I experienced.

 I was determined to find out; I grabbed my cousin and off we went on our 7 hour drive.
 We drove out of Sacramento Thursday evening and got to Oregon pretty late.
 Our adventure started Friday morning, as we drove to the “Crowned Jewel” of Oregon State Parks – Silver Falls.
 Once you visit, you will definitely see why it’s one of the most popular state parks.
 The park itself is over 9,000 acres with 10 beautiful waterfalls.
 We made it to two of the major waterfalls that were near the start of the trail.
 After a few hours, we headed home.

 In the evening, my cousins’ friends came over for tea; at 2 a.m., we decided it would be a good idea to grab some coffee (because, why not?).
 We explored Downtown Portland, watched the cityscape from Pittock Mansion, and decided that since we were up late enough, we’d catch the sunrise.